CamelBak Cloud Walker 18 Review

-The CamelBak Crux hydration system clocked in as the fastest flowing during testing, so we were pleased to see that the Cloud Walker 18 comes equipped with it.
-This high flow rate gives all of CamelBak's hydration packs an outstanding score in this metric and the Cloud Walker is no exception.
-Like the Osprey Skarab 18, the Cloud Walker includes a 2.5-liter (85 oz) reservoir, which is a capacity large enough for most daytime adventures, but falls just short of the huge 3.0-liter capacity found on the Gregory Nano 18 H2O.
-The drinking tube is soft, pliable feel, and resists kinking.
-There's nothing more frustrating than trying to get a well-deserved drink while you're huffing and puffing up the trail, only to find that your drinking tube has shifted and kinked.
+The CamelBak Crux hydration is one of the fastest flowing hydration systems we've tested, so we were pleased to see that the Cloud Walker 18 comes equipped with it.
+The Crux system gives all of CamelBak's hydration packs an outstanding score in this metric and the Cloud Walker is no exception.
+The Cloud Walker includes a 2.5-liter (85 oz) reservoir, which is a capacity large enough for most daytime adventures but falls just short of the huge 3.0-liter capacity found on some other packs in our lineup.
+The drinking hose has a soft, pliable feel, and resists kinking.
+There's nothing more frustrating than trying to get a well-deserved drink while you're huffing and puffing up the trail, only to find that your drinking hose has shifted and kinked.

 The fast-flowing Crux bite valve also includes a handy on/off lever that prevents accidentally draining your precious water.
-If ease of drinking is your most important feature in a hydration pack, look no further than the CamelBak models.
-Or, of course, you can also substitute your favorite bladder into your ideal pack if you prefer to customize, although it will increase the total price.
+If ease of drinking is your most important feature in a hydration pack, the CamelBak Crux system does an admirable job.

 Ease of Filling

-Before heading out for your adventure, you need to fill your new hydration pack, or at partially.
 To access the dedicated hydration sleeve in the Cloud Walker, there is a blue zipper pull (blue for water) located about halfway down the left side of the pack.
-The zipper opens up across the top of the pack, opening approximately ⅓ of the pack's diameter which seems about right.
-Inside the lightly padded/insulated sleeve, you see the 2.5 Crux reservoir, and its shoehorn style handles securing the bladder through a heavy webbing loop.
-It's a simple system but seems to work well in keeping the bladder in place.
-To fill up, lift the wide-mouthed bladder out of the pack, holding the sturdy handle, and you can fill up out of the most shallow sink.
+The zipper opens up across the top of the pack, opening approximately ⅓ of the pack's diameter.
+Inside the lightly padded/insulated sleeve, you see the 2.5-liter Crux reservoir, and its shoehorn style handle securing the bladder through a heavy webbing loop.
+To fill up, lift the wide-mouthed bladder out of the pack by the sturdy handle, and you can fill up out of even the most shallow sink.

-The Cloud Walker shares a similarity with most of the hydration bladder packs in our test lineup, having a standard drinking tube attachment rather than a convenient quick-release fitting.
+The Cloud Walker shares a similarity with most of the hydration packs in our test lineup, having a standard drinking hose attachment rather than a convenient quick-release fitting.
 This is definitely a bit less convenient but not a major detractor.

-While the leakproof wide mouth opening isn't as large as other models in our test, like the Editors' Choice Platypus Duthie A.M.
-10, it is plenty wide for filling and even loading up with ice cubes.
+While the leakproof wide mouth opening isn't as large as other folding models in our test, it is plenty wide for filling and even loading up with ice cubes.
 After filling the reservoir, thanks to the wide opening hydration sleeve, it's easy to lower the full bladder back into the pack and the keeper loop.
-Not a perfect score in this metric, but the CamelBak Cloud Walker 18 fills up without a real issue.

 The Cloud Walker design features an air mesh back panel that provides decent cushioning but lacked ventilation on warmer days.
-Other top-tier packs in our lineup like the Osprey Syncro 12 and Platypus Duthie A.M.
-10 provide far superior back ventilation on warm days.
 Poor back ventilation is often a significant factor during outdoor activity for several months out of the year, and a large part of the reason the Cloud Walker didn't land at the top of the heap in this metric.
 A sweaty back isn't the most comfortable.

-We should also mention there is no waist belt for support, so the pack tends to flop around during more active endeavors like mountain biking, scrambling, or jogging.
-We attempted a casual neighborhood mountain bike ride and quickly returned home to exchange the pack for the Osprey Skarab 18 which handles wheeled fun much better.
+We should also mention there is no hip belt for support, so the pack tends to flop around during more active endeavors like mountain biking, scrambling, or jogging.
 For light and simple hiking or replacing a typical daypack, the Cloud Walker is up to the task.
 But if the weather is hot, your load is substantial, or intense activity ensues, you'll be better served with another model.

-When compared to the other large capacity hiking hydration packs in our test, the Osprey Skarab 18 and Gregory Nano 18, differences in storage are pretty minor overall.
+When compared to the other large capacity hiking hydration packs in our test, the differences in storage are pretty minor overall.
 The Cloud Walker has a dedicated hydration sleeve closest to the hiker's back, with a large single main compartment for primary storage.

-Despite its sizable volume than nearly all the other packs in this review, it didn't capture the top score in this metric.
+Despite its sizable overall volume, it doesn't capture the top score in this metric.
 Why not higher a higher score with such a high volume?
 The answer lies in the organizational aspect of the pack.
-While boasting a capacity tied for the greatest, the organization is a bit more difficult with the large cavernous main pocket.
+While boasting a large overall capacity, the organization is a bit more difficult with the large cavernous main pocket.
 Depending on your use, this may or may not matter.
 If you tend just to carry water, an extra layer, and maybe a few extras, no problem, this design works well.
 Alternatively, if you like to separate gear, especially smaller items, a pack with more organizational dividers may be the ticket.
 There aren't many individual pockets to keep your equipment and tools separate and easy to find and grab.

-For the most part, we don't mind trading few extra ounces for superior performance in more technical aspects of a pack.
-As an example, the Platypus Duthie A.M.
-10 weighs three more ounces than the Cloud Walker, but it's also more comfortable with better ventilation and a waist belt for distributing weight, plus it stores gear in a more organized fashion.
+For the most part, we don't mind trading a few extra ounces for superior performance in more technical aspects of a pack.
+As an example, there are other models we tested that weigh mere ounces more than the Cloud Walker, but are also more comfortable with better ventilation and a hip belt for distributing weight, and that store gear in a more organized fashion.
 Low weight is great, but for the majority of outdoor adventurists, it shouldn't be the only consideration.

 Ease of Cleaning

 Compared to hydration packs of the past, cleaning the reservoir of the Cloud Walker 18 is so much easier.
 Accessing the hydration reservoir is easy, just slide the blue zipper open and slide the bladder out.
 Once you've done that, it gets a little more difficult.
 The opening of the Crux reservoir, compared to others, is noticeably smaller.
-All of the CamelBak packs in our test share the same bladder opening, like the CamelBak Classic and CamelBak M.U.L.E..
-We found we could slide our entire hand into the pack, scrub, wipe, and dry it, but it was more awkward than reservoirs of packs like the Platypus Duthie A.M.
-10, Osprey Skarab 18, and Osprey Syncro 12.
+We found we could slide our entire hand into the pack, scrub, wipe, and dry it, but it was more awkward than wide-mouth folding reservoirs in many other packs.

-The lack of a quick connect drinking tube also makes cleaning a little more difficult, a feature shared with all but the highest-end packs in our lineup.
+The lack of a quick-release drinking hose also makes cleaning a little more difficult, a feature shared with all but the highest-end packs in our lineup.
 Overall this may not be a major consideration for you, but it's worth mentioning.

-The Cloud Walker 18 is a good value overall with an included Crux hydration system, but the Gregory Nano 18 H2O won our Best Buy Award with better one-pack-for-everything function.
+With a price point near the middle of our lineup, the Cloud Walker 18 is a good value overall with the included Crux hydration system, but is outperformed by other models with similar and in some cases lower list prices.
 The pack is also covered by the "Got Your Bak Lifetime Guarantee," increasing its value, and is available in three different colors as well.

-Although edged out by our Best Buy Award winner, the CamelBak Cloud Walker 18 is a hydration pack with good features, lacking only the lighter weight and lighter price tag the Gregory Nano 18 H2O possesses.
-The pack is a good choice for less technical pursuits like basic trail hiking and urban use.
+The CamelBak Cloud Walker 18 is a hydration pack with good features, lacking only the lighter weight and lighter price tag of some close competitors.
+With its larger storage volume and high-quality hydration system, this pack is a solid choice for less technical pursuits like basic trail hiking and urban use.